shaliulab/idtrackerai/docs/source/quickstart.rst

 of the tracking is shown.
 The algorithm will automatically recommend the user to proceed to the validation if the estimated accuracy is lower than expected.

+Choose to validate the trajectories "with gaps" if you want to check the trajectories of individual animals before and after they touch or cross with other animals.
+Choose to validate the trajectories "without gaps" if you want to check the trajectories also during the crossings.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 7.
 Global and individual validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^